From Scavenger to Filmmaker

 Heuv Nhanh was a young boy, aged around nine or 10 years old, when he said this to a camera crew filming on Phnom Penh’s notorious landfill site, a sprawling 11 hectares of decaying trash, which he called home.

-Taken in 2005, Nhanh had been living and working on the garbage dump for almost five years, along with his seven siblings – the youngest, a brother, aged only two – and was resigned to never leaving.
+It's 2005.
+Nhanh had been living and working on the garbage dump for almost five years, along with his seven siblings – the youngest, his two year old brother – and was resigned to never leaving.

 He would rise at 6am every morning and start working on the dump, picking through the mounds of rotting rubbish to find items to sell.
 He did this seven days a week.